kernelkit/infix/doc/support.md

 ## Encrypted Collection

-For secure transmission of support data, the archive can be encrypted with GPG using a password:
+For secure transmission of support data, the archive can be encrypted with GPG using a password.
+This needs gpg on the device, which the `BR2_PACKAGE_SUPPORT_ENCRYPT` build option adds.

 ```bash
 admin@host:~$ sudo support collect -p mypassword > support-data.tar.gz.gpg